Jeanne Artemis Strieder

 Her music is performed around the world, in e.g. Argentina, Brazil, Canada, Chile, Colombia, Denmark, Finland, Germany, Greece, Iceland, Iran, Italy, Mexico, Sweden, United Kingdom and USA.

-- new work (2021) for Tenor Recorder, Oboe, Violin, Viola and Double Bass
+- fingers tear away the defeat (2021) for Tenor Recorder, Oboe, Violin, Viola and Double Bass

 - withered gown (2021) for Viola, Sub Double Great Bass Recorder and Double Bass (listen)